matthw/ctf/flare-on_10/ch13/README.md

 Whenever there's some XOR like that, always try to zero the buffer, it can pay off ;)

-i've put everything together (rsrc decryption, rop chain to shellcode and flag decryption) is the final [script](solve.py).
+I've put everything together (rsrc decryption, rop chain to shellcode and flag decryption) is the final [script](solve.py).